-Common Industry Terminology
+Common Industry Door Terminology

 Active Door: The primary door used in a double door configuration.
 This door will contain the operational handle set.

 Astragal (T-Astragal): A "T" shaped component that is attached to the inactive door.
-Astragals are kerfed for weather-strip to seal the gap between the two doors.
+Astragals are kerfed for weather-stripping to seal the gap between the two doors.
 In addition, top and bottom flush bolts are mortised into the astragal to hold the inactive door in place.

 Back-set: The distance from the edge of the door to the center of the lock bore hole.